 As to diplomas for joint degrees, the provisions stipulated in the cooperation agreements are held valid.

-Diplomas of students who have completed 90 ECTS of studies in theology and professional parish and church work (Church Central Administration decision 12 December 2015) show their qualification for diaconal office (Deacon, Deaconess) or the office of Parish Coordinator for Youth Work or Parish Coordinator for Early Childhood Education and Care in the Evangelical Lutheran Church of Finland.
+Diplomas of students who have completed 90 ECTS of studies in theology and professional parish and church work (Church Central Administration decision 24 January 2017) show their qualifications for diaconal office (Deacon, Deaconess) or the office of Parish Coordinator for Youth Work or Parish Coordinator for Early Childhood Education and Care in the Evangelical Lutheran Church of Finland.

-If students have completed 8 ECTS of studies in missions and international diaconal work (Church Central Administration decision 12 December 2015) their diplomas show that they are qualified for the post of Mission’s Secretary.
+If students have completed 8 ECTS of studies in missions and international diaconal work (Church Central Administration decision 24 January 2017) their diplomas show that they are qualified for the posts of Coordinator for Missions and International Work or Missions Secretary.

-The name of the degree that is valid at graduation will be recorded on the degree certificate.
+The name of the degree that is valid at graduation will be recorded on the diploma.

 Diplomas of community interpreters show the working languages under section Language Proficiency (Kielitaito, e.g. Finnish and Arabic).

 Students who complete specialisation studies receive a diploma and transcript.